 Cholesterol undergoes transformation in esterification process to produce esterified cholesterol known as cholesteryl ester, having fatty acid attached to C-3 and thereby increasing its hydrophobicity and insolubility in water in this form.
-Cholesterol ester bond is formed when the carboxylate group of fatty acid (acyl group), transferred from C-2 of lecithin (phosphatidyl choline) reacts with the hydroxyl group of cholesterol.
-This reaction is catalyzed by an esterase or transferase (E.g cholesterol esterase or Lecithin Cholesterol Acyltranferase -LCAT).
+When fatty acid transferred its carboxylate group from C-2 of lecithin (phosphatidyl choline), which reacts with the hydroxyl group of cholesterol, this results in the generation of cholesterol ester bond.
+This reaction is catalyzed by an esterase or transferase.
 Lecithin Cholesterol Acyltranferase is a plasma enzyme produced in the hepatic tissue.
-The end products are cholesterol ester and 1-acyl lysophosphatidyl choline.
-When the body needs cholesterol, cholesterol esterase (figure 3), a pancreatic cholesteryl ester hydrolase, which in the presence of bile salts, hydrolysis the ester bond by addition of water and a subsequent release of free fatty acids 13.
+The end ester products are cholesterol and 1-acyl lysophosphatidyl choline.
+When the body needs cholesterol, cholesteryl esters are hydrolyzed and converted back to free cholesterol by the action of cholesterol esterase, a pancreatic cholesteryl ester hydrolase, which in the presence of bile salts, hydrolysis the ester bond by addition of water and a subsequent release of free fatty acids13.